All Episodes

 And then issues that honestly we've been working on for decades at the ACLJ, people don't always love.

-Sometimes they want to turn off because they just don't want to hear about it, is the fact that child trafficking is not just an international issue that happens in third world countries.
+Is the fact that child trafficking is not just an international issue that happens in third world countries.

 Yeah, I mean, there's a big movie out right now that's dealing with that.

-Uh but we're fortunate to have a good friend of ours in the studio with us.
+But we're fortunate to have a good friend of ours in the studio with us.

-But he also works with the Tennessee Bureau of Investigation on the issue of child and sex trafficking and also our senior counsel, Andy Economer, who also has served as an assistant district attorney and a state's attorney general and a U.S. attorney and has dealt with this issue.
+But he also works with the Tennessee Bureau of Investigation on the issue of child and sex trafficking and also our senior counsel, Andy Economa, who also has served as an assistant district attorney and a state's attorney general and a U.S. attorney and has dealt with this issue.

 Thanks to both of you for being here.

-Father Peter, I wanted to start with you because one of the things we wanted to do on this segment of the broadcast is bring this home about how sear when we talk about sex trafficking, human trafficking, what are we and child trafficking?
+Father Peter, I wanted to start with you because one of the things we wanted to do on this segment of the broadcast is bring this home about how serious, when we talk about sex trafficking, human trafficking, what are we, and child trafficking, what are we talking about?

 What kind of numbers are we talking about?